Home / Fainting Treatment Manhattan NYC | Cardiac Syncope Treatment Doctor

 Your Manhattan cardiologist may prescribe one or more medications or make changes to medication you’re already on.
 He may implant a pacemaker to help keep your heart rhythm regular.
 If your heartbeat is too rapid, your cardiology doctor may recommend an implantable cardioverter defibrillator (ICD) to continually monitor your heart.
 Your cardiologist determines the syncope causes and treatment that is right for you.
 Contact us for an evaluation.

-If you have any questions for the best in class Manhattan cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a fainting or syncope treatment consultation.
+If you have any questions for the best New York City cardiac doctor or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the Manhattan Cardiology Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a fainting or syncope treatment consultation.